-The Group posted a consolidated net income of ₱662 million, which is 15% lower than the ₱782 million in the previous year.
+The Group posted a consolidated net income of P662 million, which is 15% lower than the P782 million in the previous year.
 The lower net income in 2023 was a result of higher operating expenses due to full-year impact on expenses of face-to-face classes, higher depreciation expense, higher interest expense, higher provision for income taxes and additional expenditures related to growth initiatives of the Mapua Schools, specifically, the introduction of new programs in Business and Health Sciences as well as the pilot of fully online programs of Mapua Malayan Digital College (MMDC) under MMCL.
 The introduction of new Business and Health Sciences programs is the result of the affiliation agreement with CINTANA Education in collaboration with Arizona State University that started in May 2022.
 The lower revenue from professional training programs also contributed to the lower net income in 2023.

 Revenue from school operations is the primary source of revenue of the Group.
-Revenue went up by 14% to ₱ 4.49 billion from ₱3.94 billion last year.
-The increase in revenue was due to higher enrollment, and discontinuation of discounts for fully online classes.
+Revenue went up by 14% to $\mathbb{P}4.49$ billion from $\mathbb{P}3.94$ billion last year.
+The increase in revenue was due to higher enrolment, and discontinuation of discounts for fully online classes.
 The increase in revenue from higher enrollment was partially offset by the lower revenue from professional training programs.

-Cost of tuition and other fees and general and administrative expenses increased by 20% or \$\mathbb{P}614\$ million higher than last year.
+Cost of tuition and other fees and general and administrative expenses increased by 22% or P614 million higher than last year.
 The higher expenses in 2023 was primarily driven by higher enrolment that directly affect the level of expenses, the resumption of face-to-face classes from the 2nd half of 2022, higher expenditures related to the new growth initiatives, and the depreciation of the new Mapua Makati campus.

-Interest expense and other finance charges increase from \$\mathbb{P}\$113 million last year to \$\mathbb{P}\$149 million this year due to higher interest rates on bank borrowings and higher interest related to lease liabilities.
+Interest expense and other finance charges increase from P113 million last year to P149 million this year due to higher interest rates on bank borrowings and higher interest related to lease liabilities.

-Provision for income tax in 2023 is significantly higher than last year because effective July 1, 2023, the income tax rate applicable to of schools went back to 10% from 1% as mandated by the CREATE Act.
+Provision for income tax in 2023 is significantly higher than last year because the income tax rate applicable to of schools went back to 10% from 1% effective July 1, 2023 as mandated by the CREATE Act.